SaysockRFQ

 Buyer fit

-Be explicit about which buyers should request a production review.
+Be explicit about which buyers are ready for a production review.

-The site should help qualified buyers move faster and make it obvious when the brief is still too early or too consumer-led.
+The site should help qualified commercial buyers move faster and make it obvious when the request still needs more buyer-side context.

 Best fit